-9100Frosh Physical EducationGrade: 91.0 CreditThis course uses differentiated instruction to promote an environment where all ability levels can be successful in physical education.
-Freshman PE focuses on group participation in enjoyable activities that promote athletic skill development, and active and healthy living.
-Students will engage in a variety of team sports and games like basketball, volleyball, flag football, rugby, and ultimate frisbee, as well as fitness activities like circuit training, cycling, and strength training.
-The focus will be on achieving and maintaining physical fitness, while understanding the value of physical activity for health and social interaction.
-This class satisfies the freshman physical education credit.
+9100Frosh Physical EducationGrade: 91.0 CreditThis course offers a variety of skill-based activities to promote an environment where all ability levels can have fun and be successful.
+Freshman PE focuses on group participation in enjoyable activities that promote athletic skill development, and the knowledge of activities a student can participate in throughout their lifetime.
+Students will engage in games like basketball, volleyball and flag football, as well as individual activities like cross country skiing, bicycle safety and skills, circuit training and yoga.
+The focus will be on achieving and maintaining physical fitness, while learning about the value of physical activity for health and wellness, helping students develop a positive self-image.

-9343 Freshman Weight Training Grade: 9 1.0 Credit A physically demanding class where students will gain a com prehensive understanding of weig ht training and its place in the world of fitness.
-Some topics that will be covered include, , but are not limited to power lifting g, body building, functional fitness, circuit training, flexibility, mobility, speed training, and goal setting.
-This class satisf ies the freshman physical education credit.
+9343Freshman Weight TrainingGrade: 91.0 CreditA physically demanding class where students will gain a comprehensive understanding of weight training and its place in the world of fitness.
+Some topics that will be covered include, but are not limited to power lifting, body building, functional fitness, circuit training, flexibility, mobility, speed training, and goal setting.